spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 });
 ```

-Thats pretty cool.
-But the coolest thing is probably this: if you return a
+Thats pretty cool, although not very useful - we could just put all sync
+operations in the first `.then()` callback.

+But guess what happens when we return a promise from within that `.then`
-promise from within `.then`, you will get that promise outside of `.then`:
+callback.
+We get a promise for that promise outside of `.then()`?
+Nope, we
+just get the same promise on the outside too!

 ```js
 function readUploadAndSave(file, url, otherPath) {